farrell0/MongoDB-Developers-Notebook/2016/README.md

 >Operations Manager, MongoDB Cloud Manager, and such.
 We will be running this system
 >on our multi-national private cloud.
 What can you tell me ?
 >
->In this article we overview monoDB Ops Mgr, Cloud Mgr, and Atlas.
+>In this article we overview mongoDB Ops Mgr, Cloud Mgr, and Atlas.
 We also install,
 >configure and use mongoDB Ops Mgr version (3.2) from scratch.
 >
 >[Download here](https://github.com/farrell0/MongoDB-Developers-Notebook/blob/master/articles/MDB_DN_2016_11_OpsMgr.pdf)